The Other Side of Life: Reception

 Anthony DeCurtis in his review for Rolling Stone suggested that the album for the most part "plays to the Moodys' longstanding musical strengths: luscious symphonic textures, rich, stately melodies and densely overlaid vocal arrangements" and praised the band for successfully avoiding pompous lyrics, which he felt were present only on "The Spirit".

+Midder critic Will Fenton rated three songs from The Other Side of Life – "Your Wildest Dreams", "The Other Side of Life" and "Running Out of Love" – as being among the Moody Blues top seven of all time.
+On the other hand, Allmusic critic Bruce Eder found the title track to be "more lugubrious than lyrical" and described "Running Out of Love" as "a terrible song with a great chorus."